UN Commission on Life-Saving Commodities

 Watch an introductory video about the Commission >

 The Commission presented its report to the UN Secretary General in September 2012.
 It identified a set of 13 essential commodities across the maternal, reproductive, neonatal and child health continuum of care, and made ten recommendations for how to get those commodities to those who need them most.
 The Commission estimated that, if more widely accessed and properly used, these commodities could save the lives of over 6 million women and children.
-This would catalyze and accelerating reduction in deaths for women and children.
+This would catalyze and accelerate the reduction in deaths for women and children.

 The Commission's report makes recommendations on how to address these barriers and to achieve the following for each of the 13 commodities: (1) Improved markets for life-saving commodities; (2) Improved national delivery of life-saving commodities; and (3) Improved integration of private sector and consumer needs.